lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 nakajima

 Mining Law and Rights in the Philippines

-Mining ventures in the Philippines receive a good degree of regulatory scrutiny, with mining companies obligated to comply with environmental safeguards while also respecting ownership rights and the liberties of indigenous peoples.
+Mining ventures in the Philippines receive a good degree of regulatory scrutiny, with environmental safeguards and ownership rights also to be considered.

 OCBOCC’s Victor Angelo L Galura takes a close look at mining law in the Philippines, its development over the years and the greatest concerns facing mining companies in the nation.